oxygenxml/web-author-storage-services-integration/README.md

 **Note:** The version 16.0.0 of the webapp does not work with Tomcat 8.

-**Note:** Before any change to the webapp, please stop and start the Tomcat instance again.
+**Note:** After any change to the webapp, please stop and start the Tomcat instance again.
 The oXygen WebApp does not support hot reload.